 If you’ve ever heard of the “

-dockerd” term, then understand that it’s a Docker daemon, which runs in the background and manages all your containers like a father, and containers are its childs.
+dockerd” term, then understand that it’s a Docker daemon, which runs in the background and manages all your containers like a father, and containers are its children.

 Now, our father, in this case, our “

-dockerd“, requires root privileges as your daemon cannot be run without these privileges.
-So, if there is any problem let’s say our father gets sick, all the containers running under our daemon start crashing.
+dockerd“, requires root privileges, as your daemon cannot be run without these privileges.
+So, if there is any problem, let’s say our father gets sick and all the containers running under our daemon start crashing.

 And getting sick is not always the fault of the system; sometimes, attackers will try to penetrate the Docker daemon, and if they by chance get access to it, they will have complete control over all the child containers (and also your system 😓).

 To determine if the Docker daemon is running, just execute this command.